-The 10-city Informal Economy Monitoring Study (IEMS) evaluates the realities that informal workers face.
-Qualitative and quantitative research methods together have provided an in-depth understanding of how home-based workers, street vendors, and waste pickers are affected by economic trends, urban policies and practices, value chain dynamics, and other economic and social forces.
+The Informal Economy Monitoring Study (IEMS) evaluates the realities that informal workers face across 10 cities (below).
+Qualitative and quantitative research done in 2012 combined to offer an in-depth understanding of how home-based workers, street vendors, and waste pickers are affected by economic trends, urban policies and practices, value chain dynamics, and other economic and social forces.

-The study also examines the contributions made by these urban informal workers, their linkages to the formal economy, and whether governments, institutions, and membership-based organizations help or hinder their livelihoods and lives.
+The study also examines contributions made by urban informal workers, their linkages to the formal economy, and which governments, institutions, and membership-based organizations help or hinder their work and lives.

 - Accra (Ghana) - Street Vendors